Polycarbonate 3D printed part example

 Performance Data

-Heat deflection temperature of 143°C allows paint baking cycles at 120°C, while maintaining ±0.127mm tolerances critical for aerospace assemblies.
+Heat deflection temperature of 143°C allows paint baking cycles at 120°C, while maintaining ±0.25 mm tolerances critical for aerospace assemblies.

 Explore aerospace components & tooling